UNSW-ZZSC9020/project/report/ZZSC9020_Template_GroupG.md

 Since the data used only ranges from 2017 to 2021, hence there are limitation in terms of accuracy for the model.
 Moreover, we are only specifically including solar power generation but no other renewable energy sources, this may also affect the accuracy of the final result.

+>>>>>>> b929f9189b4919fb17c03c91aa7e081635296638
 # Literature Review

 For the purpose of analysis our dataset, we have ultilised CNN and LSTM technique for analysis electricty demand.
-_Here are a few references that can be useful: [@Xie2018] and [@Lafaye2013].
-See also https://bookdown.org/yihui/rmarkdown-cookbook/.
+Here are a few references that can be useful: [@Xie2018] and [@Lafaye2013].
+See also https://bookdown.org/yihui/rmarkdown-cookbook/

+\bigskip

 In order to incorporate your own references in this report, we strongly advise you use BibTeX.
-Your references then needs to be recorded in the file `references.bib`._
+Your references then needs to be recorded in the file `references.bib`.

 # Material and Methods

-A Jupyter notebook describing the steps taken in our analysis can be found in `~/report/Wattsup_energy_forecast.ipynb`.
-Following is a description.
-## Loading the given dataset
-**Chadi to complete**
-Python was used to extract, transform and to load the data (ETL) into our notebook for further Exploratory Data Analysis (EDA) and modelling.
-Unzipping programmatically ensures the repeatability of the data extraction process while ensuring that no human errors were introduced in the process as the number of files grows
-- unzip
--

-## Refactoring and simplifying the code
-**Chadi to complete**

-## Scraping PV data
+## Software
-**Chadi to complete**

-_R and Python of course are great software for Data Science.
-Sometimes, you might want to use `bash` utilities such as `awk` or `sed`._
+R and Python of course are great software for Data Science.
+Sometimes, you might want to use `bash` utilities such as `awk` or `sed`.

-_Of course, to ensure reproducibility, you should use something like `Git` and RMarkdown (or a Jupyter Notebook).
-Do **not** use Word!_
+Of course, to ensure reproducibility, you should use something like `Git` and RMarkdown (or a Jupyter Notebook).
+Do **not** use Word!

 ## Description of the Data